This article is part of VICE Gaming's Comic Connections week— find more here.

 The world is superhero crazy right now.
 Marvel recently gave its comics the mass reboot treatment in Secret Wars, while its runaway cinematic universe is so successful that everyone's trying to copy it.
 If the Transformers and Ghostbusters movies are getting shared worlds, can a Pitch Perfect or Adam Sandler cinematic universe be far behind?
 It's enough to keep you awake at night.

 One of the greatest shared universes of all time is the realm of video games.
 Puzzled?
-Then consider the core fundamentals found in the majority of games out there today: progression systems, a degree of narrative, gameplay mechanics, world boundaries and musical scores are just a few tropes expected by default in this industry.
-This commonality of expectations is both a blessing and a curse.
+Then consider the core fundamentals found in the majority of games out there today: progression systems, a degree of narrative, gameplay mechanics, world boundaries, and musical scores are just a few tropes expected by default in this industry.
+The commonality of expectations is both a blessing and a curse.

 Developers can often become entrapped by the laws of game design, but there are times when sticking too rigidly to those universal values can cheapen a game so badly that even Poundland couldn't sell the results.
 And one of the best examples of common design harming what should be a simple concept is the superhero game.

 These shared design constraints and rules shift depending on which generation you look at, but they include health bars, the possibility of death, invisible walls to restrict play-space, and more.
-The first example to spring to mind is Superman and his scores of sub-par games hamstringing the Man of Steel's awesome power.
-When, in a game about Kal-El – with all of his god-like powers – would a health bar be an appropriate design restriction?
+The first example to spring to mind is Superman and the scores of sub-par games that have held back his awesome power.
+When, in a game about Kal-El—with all of his god-like powers—would a health bar be an appropriate design restriction?
 Certainly not in a game like Sunsoft's 1994 SNES effort, The Death and Return of Superman.